navjeetdoad/music_genre_classification/README.md

 ## Dataset
 The dataset is taken from the GTZAN Music Genre Dataset on Kaggle (https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification), which includes Blues, Classical, Country, Disco, Hip-Hop, Jazz, Metal, Pop, Reggae and Rock.
 The dataset includes the following:
-* genres_original, a folder with 100 .wav files of each of the 10 genres that are each 30 seconds long.
+* genres_original, a folder with 1000 .wav files, 100 of each of the 10 genres that are each 30 seconds long.
-* images_original, a folder with 100 .png files (mel-spectrograms) of each of the 10 genres that visually represent each audio file.
+* images_original, a folder with 1000 .png files (mel-spectrograms), 100 of each of the 10 genres that visually represent each audio file.
 * 2 .csv files which contain the numerical features of the audio files.

-## Technologies Used
+## Technologies / Libraries Used
 * Python / Jupyter Notebook
 * Librosa - Used for extracting audio features
 * scikit-learn - Machine Learning models